mohanabansal/liqualityTest/README.md

 ## To run the project
 You can visit the project on [https://liqualitytest.netlify.app](https://liqualitytest.netlify.app)

+To run locally:
-To run locally - clone the repository in local and run `yarn start`.
+Clone the repository in local
+Run `npm i` to install the dependencies
+Run `npm start`.

 ## Project Details
 This is a MVP Design based on the requirements of test